ThinhHoang1/Thinhhoang1/README.md

-# 👋 Hello, I'm Thinh
+# 👋 Hello there, I'm Thinh

 Welcome to my GitHub profile!
 I'm currently a student at FPT University, majoring in Artificial Intelligence.